RodZill4/material-maker/material_maker/doc/user_interface_main_menu.rst

 * *Save all* saves all currently open materials and paint projects.
 Projects that were already saved are ignored.

+* *Quick export* export files from export node(s) present in the graph.
+Nodes without a connection are ignored.

 * the *Export* submenu can be used to export the current Material or painted textures for Godot, Unity or Unreal.
 It will prompt for a file name and generate PNG files for all components of the material.
 Exporting to one of those engines is described in the